kg4zow/remarkable.jms1.info/src/info/filesystem.md

 }
 ```

-If I had to guess, I would say this has something to do with synchronizing with "the cloud", and mine are all empty because I've never sync'ed.
+If I had to guess, I would say this has something to do with synchronizing with "the cloud", and these files on *my* tablets are all empty because I've never sync'ed with the cloud.

 ### `UUID.pagedata`

 For notebooks, this appears to contain the name of the "template" used when creating new pages.

-For foldes, this file appears to contain a bunch of newlines.
+For folders, *if* the file exists, it appears to contain a bunch of newlines.
 No idea why.

 ### `UUID.epub`

 For documents which were uploaded as EPUB files, this appears to be the original `.epub` file, renamed to the UUID.
+The tablet keeps this around so that if the user changes the formatting, it can create a new PDF.

 ### `UUID.epubindex`

-Looks like a list of the individual files contained within an EPUB file.
+Looks like a list of the individual files contained within an EPUB file, stored in some kind of 16-bit encoding.

 ```
 00000000  00 00 00 1a 00 72 00 4d  00 20 00 65 00 70 00 75  |.....r.M. .e.p.u|